← Back to Learning Hub

 Essentially, Kombucha plants seeds; Pu-erh makes your garden grow.

-4. Safety Profile: Acid vs. Caffeine
+4. Safety Profile: Acid vs. caffeine

 Neither drink is perfect.
 Here are the risks you need to know.